mikuwithbeer/SRoll/README.md

 sroll --include miku tiktok
 ```

-Or let it choose completely at random:
+Let SRoll choose from all playlists at random:

 ```
 sroll
 ```

+## Caution

+> **SRoll requires Accessibility permissions to simulate keyboard events.**
+> If you do not grant these permissions, playback control will not work.

 ## License